Early Detection and Prevention of Ovarian Cysts

 They occur when a woman is in the process of ovulation: a small follicle forms on one of the two ovaries, and is broken when the egg matures and is ready for fertilization.
 After the egg releases, this small sac dissolves and the body reabsorbs it naturally.

 However, if for some reason the sac persists after the egg releases, it may fill with fluid, grow larger, and form a cyst.

 These cysts usually occur during the years between puberty and menopause, and after menopause are quite uncommon.

 A woman is at an increased risk of developing ovarian cysts if she has irregular menstrual cycles, is subjected to fertility treatments, or has hormonal imbalances or other genetic factors.

-Usually ovarian cysts do not have alarming symptoms.
-But in some cases, they may be detected due to a sharp pain in the abdomen during certain activities.
+Usually, ovarian cysts do not have alarming symptoms.
+However, in some cases, a woman may notice them due to a sharp pain in the abdomen during certain activities.

 Other symptoms that may indicate the presence of an ovarian cyst are:

 - Nausea or vomiting

 - Breast tenderness

 - Weight gain